Compton Police Department: 1990s–2000

 Terry R. Ebert took command of the department in 1990.
 He served as a Compton police officer for 23 years, including allegedly being involved in a scandal as a detective that brought into question his abilities as an officer.
 In April 1993 he was charged with grand theft for stealing $5,000 from the police department's drug enforcement "buy" money, and forced to resign.
 According to the LA Times, "The $5,000 he is accused of stealing was kept in a locked...box for use by officers in drug stings.
 The box was kept in a locked cabinet in Ebert's office and Ebert had the only keys."
-Pending an audit of the department, Ebert "had a property officer take money from the police fault and replace the missing money".
+Pending an audit of the department, Ebert "had a property officer take money from the police vault and replace the missing money".
 An anonymous caller tipped off the city controller, resulting in the charges against the Chief.
 He eventually pleaded "no contest", facing a maximum of 3 years sentence.

 Placed on administrative leave during the investigation, Ebert announced his retirement in August 1992.
 Hourie L. Taylor, having filled in for Ebert since the first day of the Rodney King Riots in 1992, formally stepped in as Chief of police at Ebert's retirement.